omer929292/Random_List/README.md

 ## Random_List

-Create a new list based on a list whose items are randomly selected.
+Create a new list by randomly select items from an existing one.